 While AIS (AIS-SART) is currently included in the GMDSS as a locating device, the review of possible inclusions of AIS functions in the GMDSS modernization work plan could see additional uses for AIS, which may include homing.
 Other digital data technologies, such as VDES, may be used to address GMDSS functions.

-Distress devices, using AIS or AIS like technology, continue to evolve and are being assessed in the review process of GMDSS.
-The development of alternative uses of AIS or AIS like technology are being reviewed within ITU under the heading of Autonomous Maritime Radio Devices (AMRD)

 WRC-12 allocated 495-505 kHz (plus 505-510 kHz in Region 2) to the maritime mobile service on an exclusive primary basis, this band could be used for promulgation of maritime safety and security related information in accordance with the Recommendation ITU-R M.2010.
 This could deliver relatively large volumes of information with a high data rate and may be a supplementary system to the current NAVTEX.

 The VHF Data Exchange System (VDES) may also be a candidate for promulgation of Maritime Safety Information (shore-ship) and emerging ship-ship / ship-shore applications.